 - additional reporting obligations related to financial hardship

 - distributors to report categorised distributor-initiated disconnections, and total disconnections, quarterly

 - the current restriction on a retailer requesting a special meter reading is removed, subject to a retail entity not transferring a customer on the basis of a special meter reading unless certain conditions are met

-On 24 April 2009, we released our Final Decision on Minimum Service Standards (MSS) and Guaranteed Service Level (GSL) arrangements to apply from 1 July 2010.
-On 22 October 2009, we released a Final Decision on our Review of GSL Claims procedures.
-Code amendments from both these Final Decisions were incorporated into Version 5 of the Code, which was to come into effect from 1 July 2010.
-The following amendments were included in Version 5 of the Code:
+On 24 April 2009, we released our Final Decision on Minimum Service Standards and Guaranteed Service Level arrangements to apply from 1 July 2010.
+On 22 October 2009, we released a final decision on our Review of GSL Claims procedures.
+Code amendments from both these Final Decisions were incorporated into version 5 of the Code, which was to come into effect from 1 July 2010.
+The following amendments were included in version 5 of the Code:

-- set the minimum service standards (MSS), as contained in Schedule 1 of the Code, which will apply to the electricity distributors from the next regulatory period commencing on 1 July 2010;
+- set the MSS, as contained in Schedule 1 of the Code, which will apply to the electricity distributors from the next regulatory period commencing on 1 July 2010;

-- increased the current guaranteed service level (GSL) payment amounts by 30% to maintain their real deterrent value by accounting for the effects of inflation.
+- increased the current GSL payment amounts by 30% to maintain their real deterrent value by accounting for the effects of inflation.
 The cap on individuals’ annual entitlements to GSL payments was also increased by 30%;

 - amended the process that governs the lodgement and assessment of customer claims for GSL payments, contained in clauses 2.5.11 to 2.5.14 of the Code; and